IshitaSaraswat03/SortVizHub/README.md

 4. **Run the application:**
     ```bash
-    npm start
+    npm run dev
     ```

-    The application will open in your default web browser at `http://localhost:3000`.
+    The application will open in your default web browser at `http://localhost:5173`.

 ## Technologies Used